 When Can a Child Move to a Back Booster Seat?

 Once a child has outgrown the forward-facing car seat with a harness, they should move to a backless booster seat.
 A child is typically ready for this transition when they reach 4 years of age and 40 lbs in weight.
-It is important that the lap belt fits snugly across their hips and the shoulder belt fits across their chest.

 If either of these belts don’t fit properly, then it’s best to keep them in their forward-facing car seat until they meet those requirements.